-24 Then Jesus said to His disciples: "If anyone desires to come after me, let him really deny himself, and take up his cross,2 and follow me.
-25 For whoever desires to save his life will waste it, but whoever 'wastes' his life on my account will find it.3 26 For what is a man profited if he gains the whole world but forfeits his life?
-Or what can a man give to get his life back again?4 27 For the Son of the Man will certainly come in the glory of His Father with His angels, and then He will recompense each according to his performance.5 28 Assuredly I say to you, there are some standing here who will not taste death until they see the Son of the Man coming in His kingdom."6
+24 Then Jesus said to His disciples: "If anyone desires to come after me, let him really deny himself, and take up his cross,1 and follow me.
+25 For whoever desires to save his life will waste it, but whoever 'wastes' his life on my account will find it.2 26 For what is a man profited if he gains the whole world but forfeits his life?
+Or what can a man give to get his life back again?3 27 For the Son of the inspiration; the first time inspired by God (verses 16-17) and the second by Satan (verses 22-23).
+It is God the Son who tells us what really happened.
+Since Sovereign Jesus said it was Satan, it was Satan, and if he could do it to Peter, he can do it to us.
+The almost total ignorance on the subject of biblical spiritual warfare that prevails in North America is having serious consequences.